MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-training-campaigns.md

 > [!NOTE]
 > This article describes features that are in Public Preview, aren't available in all organizations, and are subject to change.

 In Attack simulation training in Microsoft Defender for Office 365 Plan 2, Training campaigns are a faster, more direct way to provide security training to users.
-Instead of creating and launching [simulated phishing attacks](attack-simulation-training-simulations.md) that eventually lead to training, you create and assign Training campaigns directly to users.
+Instead of creating and launching [simulated phishing attacks](attack-simulation-training-simulations.md) that eventually lead to training, you are also able to create and assign Training campaigns directly to users.

 A Training campaign contains one or more built-in Training modules that you select.
 Currently, there are over 70 Training modules to select from.
 For more information about Training modules, see [Training modules for Training campaigns in Attack simulation training](attack-simulation-training-training-modules.md).